 How do you get qualified applicants for SME’s?

-Why is employer brand so important to SME’s?
+Why is employer brand so crucial to SME’s?

-If you’re not thinking about culture, you’re not gonna get the right people in your business.
+If you’re not thinking about culture, you’re not going to get the right people in your business.
 The more people who know about you and what you care about.
 The more likely they are going to refer people who they think is the right fit for you.

 What do you start with low budget employer branding for SME’s?